 A heart biopsy, also called myocardial biopsy or cardiac biopsy, is an invasive procedure to detect heart disease.
 It entails using a bioptome (a small catheter with a grasping device on the end) to obtain a small piece of heart muscle tissue that is sent to a laboratory for analysis.

 - Evaluate or confirm the presence of rejection after a heart transplant.

-- Diagnose myocarditis (inflammation of the heart muscle) or certain other cardiac disorders such as cardiomyopathy or cardiac amyloidosis -- if common diagnostic tools like echocardiogram, EKG, or chest X-rays are not revealing suspected abnormal heart tissue, or a patient's heart condition is dramatically worsening without apparent cause.
+- Diagnose myocarditis (inflammation of the heart muscle) or certain other cardiac disorders such as cardiomyopathy or cardiac amyloidosis if common diagnostic tools like echocardiogram, EKG, or chest X-rays are not as helpful, or if a patient's heart condition is dramatically worsening without apparent cause.
 A heart biopsy can correctly pinpoint a specific diagnosis in 10%-20% of cases.

 How Should I Prepare for a Heart Biopsy?

 To prepare yourself for a heart biopsy, you should know:

 - The biopsy takes place in the hospital as an outpatient procedure.
 Typically, you come to the hospital the day of the test, but in some cases, you may be admitted the night before the procedure.